boundtotheearth/tp/docs/UserGuide.md

 The following walkthrough shows how you can delete a task in Momentum.

-Suppose you would like to delete the first project in the list
+Suppose you would like to delete the first project in the list.

 ![Delete1](images/Delete1.png)